The Best Interactive Teacher Tools For The Digital Classroom

 Take a look at Prezi for Education and try it for free today.

-Scratch is aimed at kids ages 8-16 and according to Scratch “helps young people learn to think creatively, reason systematically, and work collaboratively — essential skills for life in the 21st century.”
+Scratch is aimed at kids aged 8-16.
+It “helps young people learn to think creatively, reason systematically, and work collaboratively — essential skills for life in the 21st century.”

-Whether you want to make animated videos or slideshows, you can create engaging content without any prior video editing experience.
+Whether you want to make animated videos or slideshows, Animoto lets you create engaging content without any prior video editing experience.

-From kindergarten to grade 12 and higher ed, it works across the board and you can get a free plan up to 50 students per session.
+From kindergarten to grade 12 and higher education, Socrative works across the board.
+You can get a free plan for up to 50 students per session.
 It’s one of our favorites and offers timely and valuable feedback.